CExCSingh/Python-Scripts/Combine-And-Drop-Duplicate/README.md

 ## Inputs:

-- A: The path to csv file one
+- file_one_path: The path to csv file one
-- B: The path to csv file two
+- file_two_path: The path to csv file two
-- C: An array which includes the fields you want to include in the combined csv, and will drop duplicates based on those fields
+- field_array: An array which includes the fields you want to include in the combined csv, and will drop duplicates based on those fields
-- D: The name of the file which will be generated
+- output_file_name: The name of the file which will be generated

 ## Examples: